Karleener/FreeDcpPlayer/README.md

 A new wxWidgets based interface allows to lunch the main program, x64 anx Ubuntu compatible.

-Interface is keyboard based (Esc to stop, space to play  and pause, and left right arrows for fast rewind or play). image per image mode is possible in paused mode, using up and down arrows.
+Interface is keyboard based (Esc to stop, space bar to play and pause, and left right arrows for fast rewind or play). image per image mode is possible in paused mode, using up and down arrows.
 User can also double-clic on the picture  : the horizontal position of the click give the start position of the lecture.
 Press “i” to enable or disable progress bar.